f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

     i.
 Select Manage > Load Balancers > HTTP Load Balancers and click Add HTTP Load Balancer ii.
 Enter a name for the new load balancer.
 Optionally, select a label and enter a description. iii.
 In the Domains field, enter a domain name iv.
-From the Load Balancer Type drop-down menu, select HTTP and do not select auto manage DNS records option
+From the Load Balancer Type drop-down menu, select HTTP, do not select auto manage DNS records option and port as 80
     v.
 Configure origin pools:
         a.
 In the Origins section, click Add Item to create an origin pool.
         b.
 In the origin pool field dropdown, click Add Item